coderdark/unit-test/README.md

   + test what you can test

 ## Before or After Hooks
 If you need to repeat the creation of an object in each test or clean some settings after each test runs, you can use `beforeEach`, `beforeAll` or `afterEach`, `afterAll` respectevly.
+You can use `async` or `await` in these hooks.
 ```
 const player = null;